Esnola/oxygen/infinite_scroll_to_oxy_posts.md

 - See install documentation: https://infinite-scroll.com/#install

 > How to install third party JS library when using Oxygen?
-> - The non coder way:
+> - The non coder friendly way:
 >    - Install this plugin and follow their documentation: https://en-ca.wordpress.org/plugins/custom-css-js/
 > - The coder friendly way:
 >    - https://oxygenbuilder.com/documentation/code/alternatives-to-functions-php/